aws-samples/aws-glue-samples/GlueCustomConnectors/development/Athena/README.md

 4. Complete the boiler plate code in ExampleRecordHandler in `ETLConnector/deveclopment/Athena` by uncommenting the provided example code and providing missing code where indicated.
 5. Upload our sample data by running the following command from aws-athena-query-federation/athena-example directory in the athena sdk repo.
 Be sure to replace BUCKET_NAME with the name of the bucket your created earlier.  `aws s3 cp ./sample_data.csv s3://BUCKET_NAME/2017/11/1/sample_data.csv`

-### Step 5: build and test your connector
+### Step 5: Build and test your connector
 At this step, we're going to build the connector you just created and test it by running it locally.
+In the example we use hard coded schemas to separate learning how to write a connector from learning how to interface with the target systems you ultimately want to federate to with AWS Glue custom connectors.
 1. change the working directory of your terminal to `aws-glue-samples/ETLConnector/development/Athena`, run `mvn install`.
 This command builds your connector and installs the resulting jar into your local maven repository.
 2. Build a local Scala environment with local Glue ETL maven library: [Developing Locally with Scala](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html).
 3. Open your local Glue ETL library in IntelliJ and add the example connector jar as its dependencies by going to Project Structures -> Libraries -> New Project Library -> Java and supply the path to the connector jar, which should be at `/<your-path>/aws-glue-samples/ETLConnector/development/Athena/target/athena-example-1.0.jar`